 The researchers suggested that those who provide care for homeless Veterans need to consider the practical and ethical implications of serving homeless parents and their children, with a particular focus on VA's supported-housing program.

-For VA, the area of reproductive health includes pre-conception care, maternity care, cancer care, and management of menopause, sexually transmitted diseases, and other related conditions.
+For VA, the area of reproductive health includes pre-conception care, maternity care, cancer care, management of menopause, sexually transmitted disease care, and other related conditions.
 Among other lines of research, VA researchers are studying the interaction of reproductive health with mental health and medical conditions, and the ways in which women Veterans' military experiences can influence their reproductive health.
-For example, researchers are examining the impact of sexual assault and combat-related trauma on fertility and reproductive health.

 PTSD and the risk of preterm birth—Pregnant women with PTSD are significantly more likely to give birth prematurely, according to a 2015 study by researchers with VA's National Center for PTSD, the March of Dimes Prematurity Research Center, and other organizations.
 The study looked at all births among VA patients from 2000 to 2009.
 Of the more than 16,000 births included, more than 3,000 were by mothers with a diagnosis of PTSD, nearly 2,000 of whom had been diagnosed with the illness in the year prior to their giving birth.